Progress trap: Behavioral causes

-In Escaping the progress trap, O'Leary examines historical and scientific evidence for patterns and underlying causes of progress traps, arguing that individual behaviour is a contributing factor.
-He presents research from the neurosciences, notably the work of Roger W. Sperry and adherents in the field of lateralization of brain function.
-His study relates how individuals, institutions and societies can become invested in technocratic instruments in the service of short-term interests.
-In this scenario, humans diverge from a default interdependence with nature resulting in technical preoccupations that gradually inhibit innovative problem solving, thus compromising long-term survival.
-Where advances result from technical specialization and are harmful—such as desertification resulting from irrigation—the trend compounds itself and can be irreversible, with collapse of the enterprise following.
+In Escaping the progress trap (2007), O'Leary examines historical and scientific evidence for patterns and underlying causes of progress traps, arguing that individual behaviour is a contributing factor.
+His study relates how individuals, institutions and societies can become focused on technocratic instruments in the service of short-term interests.
+Where advances result from technical specialization and are harmful—such as desertification resulting from irrigation—the trend compounds itself and can be irreversible.
 Examples are Sumer and the Indus Valley civilization where irrigation canals slowly combined to increase soil salinity, preventing the land from supporting harvests on which populations relied.
 The decline of Seymour Cray's Control Data Corporation is a modern case.
-Continuing oil consumption in a time of climate change is an illustration of the problem; sustainable development is viewed as a solution.
+Fossil fuel consumption in an era of climate change is an illustration of the problem; renewable energy is viewed as a solution.

-O'Leary notes that progress traps are not limited to technology; the Medieval Church's rejection of Roger Bacon's science follows a pattern where the institution itself inhibits solutions to problems arising from its own development.
-He asserts that behavioural contributors to the syndrome can be mitigated in balancing technical endeavour with creative and cultural development, so that individuals and societies are not pre-eminently technocratic.
+O’Leary argues that such traps are not solely technological or environmental but stem historically from how humans think and solve problems.
+He draws on research in neuroscience, notably the work of Nobel Laureate Roger W. Sperry and others in the field of lateralization of brain function to suggest that an overemphasis on analytical, technical reasoning — associated with the left hemisphere of the brain — can diminish individual and societal awareness of broader ecological realities and holistic solutions.
+This mindset reinforces technocratic approaches that create more complications.
+In contrast, balanced approaches (including creative and intuitive thinking) might help avoid or escape progress traps.

-Iain McGilchrist's 2009 book The Master and His Emissary, provides neurological insight into behaviors where predominant attention to short-term interests might compromise long-term outcomes.
+The view is supported by Iain McGilchrist's 2009 book The Master and His Emissary, which provides neurological insight into lateralization of brain function, where predominant attention to short-term interests might compromise long-term outcomes.